popescu-af/intent-recognizer/README.md

 # Allowed options:
 #   -h, --help               show help message
 #   -s, --sentence arg       user sentence to guess intent for
-#   -t, --type arg (=basic)  type of recognizer to use, can be 'basic'
+#   -t, --type arg (=basic)  type of recognizer to use, can be 'basic' or 'advanced'
+#   -m, --model arg          path to model, needed only by the 'advanced' type

 # example calls
 ./src/bin/app -s "What is the weather like today?"